wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>proxyname</td>
 <td>A name unique across your account representing the name of the proxy.
-The proxyname is used for the source tag of the proxy metrics, such as JVM statistics, per-proxy point rates, and so on.</td>
+The proxyname is used for the source tag of the proxy metrics, such as JVM statistics, per-proxy point rates, and so on.<br/>
+Default: hostname.</td>
 <td>A string containing alphanumeric characters and periods.</td>
 <td>12.0</td>
 </tr>